 Employers are legally obligated to protect their employees and have liabilities towards their employees.
 Their liabilities are as follows:

-- Permanent Total Disablement (PTD) of an employee due to a workplace accident or disease caused due to the conditions of employment
+- Permanent Total Disablement (PTD) of an employee due to a workplace Any Unforeseen and unanticipated event is considered an accident.
+More or disease caused due to the conditions of employment

-- Temporary Total Disablement (TTD) of an employee due to an accident at work or a disease caused due to the conditions of employment
+- Temporary Total Disablement (TTD) of an employee due to an Any Unforeseen and unanticipated event is considered an accident.
+More at work or a disease caused due to the conditions of employment

-- Permanent Partial Disablement (PPD) of an employee due to a workplace accident at or a disease caused due to the conditions of employment
+- Permanent Partial Disablement (PPD) of an employee due to a workplace Any Unforeseen and unanticipated event is considered an accident.
+More at or a disease caused due to the conditions of employment

 Why does a business need Workmen Compensation Insurance?